THE STORY OF GUINNESS

 Today, Guinness has operations across sub-Saharan Africa that are home to a number of Africa-first innovations.
 The original innovation being Guinness Foreign Extra Stout first brewed over two centuries ago to ensure the Guinness liquid survived the long sea journey to foreign shores.
 Then we have Guinness Smooth, a smooth, distinctive beer with the perfect balance of flavour, the character of Guinness.

-My Guinness Image
+My Guinness Promotion Image

 TAP INTO THE VIBRANT WORLD OF GUINNESS